grpc/grpc-go/examples/features/profiling/README.md

 ## Frequently Asked Questions

-##### I have multiple `grpc.Server`s in my binary.
+##### I have multiple `grpc.Server`s in my application.
 Can I register profiling with just one of them?

 You may not call `profsvc.Init` more than once -- all calls except for the first one will return an error.
 As a corollary, it is also not possible to register or enable/disable profiling for just one `grpc.Server` or operation.
+That is, you can enable/disable profiling globally for all gRPC operations or none at all.

 ##### Is `google.golang.org/grpc/profiling/cmd` the canonical implementation of a client that can talk to the profiling service?

-No, the command-line tool is simply provided as a reference implementation and a convenience.
-You are free to write your own tool as long as it can communicate with the underlying protocol buffers.
+No, the command-line tool is simply provided as a reference implementation and as a convenience.
+You are free to write your own tool as long as it can communicate using the underlying protocol buffers.

 ##### Is Catapult's `trace-viewer` the only option that is supported?